-South African retail giant ShopRite says it is pulling out of Nigeria after 15 years
+South African retail giant ShopRite says it may sell 'all or a majority stake' in Nigeria business

-(CNN)South Africa's supermarket retailer, ShopRite, has announced plans to exit Africa's biggest economy, Nigeria, 15 years after it opened in the West African country.
+(CNN)South Africa's supermarket retailer, ShopRite, has announced it is considering a sale of "all or a majority stake" of its business in Africa's biggest economy, Nigeria, 15 years after it opened in the West African country.

 In a statement released Monday, the company said it is re-evaluating its operating model and has been approached by many investors willing to take over its Nigerian stores.